 The table below gives the dates and locations of the next four weekends, the full list of dates is available on the ‘Come with us.’ page.

 This weekend is an introduction to spending time ‘under canvas’ the Stone Circle Way.
 Its an opportunity to learn the basics of making fire and shelter in a safe and secure manner.

 We look at a number of techniques for making shelter from ‘tarp’ and ‘paracord’, and making fire using natural resources.
-These fires are then brought together to make a central camp fire on which we cook our evening meal, then take some time to talk about the challenges we face being a Man in the Modern World.
+These fires are then brought together to make a central camp fire on which we cook our evening meal, and take some time to talk about our Modern Life challenges.

-This Weekend is for any Man over 25 years of age, who is suffering from the pressures of Modern Life, regardless of your previous experience of being in the Wild.
+This Weekend is for any Man over 25 years of age, regardless of your previous experience of being in the Wild.